Experience-Monks/math-as-code/README.md

 //=> 0
 ```

 The result `0` tells us our vectors are perpendicular.
-Our `dot` function:
+Here is a `dot` function for 3-component vectors:

 ```js
 function dot(a, b) {